fbpx

-Executor(s) of the deceased person will apply for permission to take charge of this process.
+The executor(s) of the deceased person will apply for the grant of probate to take charge of this process.

 How easy is it to submit a grant of probate?